wilsonk121/Google-Sign-In/README.md

 Integrating Google Sign-In into your web app

 In index.html:
-Specify the client ID you created for your app in the Google Developers Console with the google-signin-client_id
+Change the client ID you created for your app in the Google Developers Console with YOUR_CLIENT_ID.apps.googleusercontent.com